 Approximately 80-90% of Americans struggle with back or hip pain at some point in their life.
+Many people struggle specifically with hip pain at night and wonder, “Why do my hips hurt when I sleep?”
 In fact, this kind of pain is the second most common reason for missing work aside from the common cold.
-At SPORT Orthopedics + Rehabilitation, we want to make sure you don’t miss work just from being in pain.
+At SPORT Orthopedics + Physical Therapy, we want to make sure you don’t miss work just from being in pain.
 Call us today at (469) 200-2832 and we’ll get you back to your pain-free life.

 What Causes Lower Back and Hip Pain?

 Back and hip pain can range in intensity.
 Some people experience a dull, constant ache, while others have sharp, shooting pain.
 But what causes these aches and pains?
 It could be a hip pointer, a pulled muscle, sciatic nerve pain, cervical spinal stenosis, lumbar stenosis, lumbar spondylosis, or something much more sinister.
 That’s where the orthopedic experts at SPORT come in.

 Lower Back Pain Causes

 Most low back pain is due to a disruption in the way the spine, muscles, discs, and nerves fit together and move.
 Some mechanical causes of low back pain include:

 - Skeletal Irregularities: scoliosis (curved spine), lordosis (abnormal arch in the lower back), kyphosis (excessive outward spinal arch), etc.

 - Spina Bifida: the incomplete development of the spinal cord or its protective covering.